Colleges by Location

 Retention Rate

-The freshman retention rate for University of San Francisco was 80.9% in 2023, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.
+The freshman retention rate for University of San Francisco was 80% in 2024, a clear indication of the excellence and value of the educational experience at this school.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-The six-year completion rate at this institution is 74%, which is considered an above-average graduation rate.
+This academic institution has the six-year graduation rate of 71%, which is considered an above-average graduation rate.

 Student Body